-- A) Meeting held with Dane County on 2/18/16 - i) Plan to remove buildings and add kiosk on north side of STH 19 Some of the buildings have already been removed and the plan is to remove more - ii) Long range plans for off road trail from dog park on STH 113 along west side of river - iii) Discussed options for accessing the property - iv) County considering acquiring property in NE quadrant of intersection They have had some discussions with the property owner but the site hasn't been acquired. - v) County was looking at a grant from DNR using Knowles-Nelson funding.
+- A) Meeting held with Dane County on 2/18/16 - i) Plan to remove buildings and add kiosk on north side of STH 19

+Some of the buildings have already been removed and the plan is to remove more.

+- ii) Long range plans for off road trail from dog park on STH 113 along west side of river - iii) Discussed options for accessing the property - iv) County considering acquiring property in NE quadrant of intersection v) County was looking at a grant from DNR using Knowles-Nelson funding.
 This would make it fall under Section 6(f) requirements.